bruestel/openhab2-addons/bundles/org.openhab.binding.homeconnect/README.md

 2. Please make sure you've added your associated Home Connect account email at [https://developer.home-connect.com/user/me/edit](https://developer.home-connect.com/user/me/edit).
 You should fill in your email address, which you use for the official Android or iOS app, at `Default Home Connect User Account for Testing`.
 ![Screenshot Home Connect profile page](doc/home_connect_profile.png "Screenshot Home Connect profile page")

-3. Create an application at [https://developer.home-connect.com/applications](https://developer.home-connect.com/applications)
+3. Register / Create an application at [https://developer.home-connect.com/applications](https://developer.home-connect.com/applications)
     * _Application ID_: e.g. `openhab-binding`
     * _OAuth Flow_: Authorization Code Grant Flow
     * _Home Connect User Account for Testing_: the associated user account email from [Home Connect](https://www.home-connect.com/)
+       > **WARNING**: Please don't use your developer account username

      **_Please don't use your developer account username_**
     * _Redirect URIs_: add your openHAB URL followed by `/homeconnect`
     for example: `http://192.168.178.34:8080/homeconnect` or `https://myhome.domain.com/homeconnect`
     * _One Time Token Mode_: keep unchecked
     * _Proof Key for Code Exchange_: keep unchecked
-    > **WARNING**: If you plan to add more than two Home Connect appliances, I suggest that you create multiple applications on the Home Connect developer site.
-Due to the request [limits](https://developer.home-connect.com/docs/general/ratelimiting)  this is necessary to avoid communication problems.
-Each Home Connect application is associated to a openHAB bridge.
-    It is also possible to add all home appliances to one bridge.
-But initializing will take longer after adding them or a openHAB restart.
-You will see log messages like this: `The rate limit “50 calls in 1 minute” was reached.
-Requests are blocked during the remaining period of 40 seconds.`
 4. After your application has been created, you should see the _Client ID_ and _Client Secret_ of the application.
 Please save these for later.

 ![Screenshot Home Connect application page](doc/home_connect_application.png "Screenshot Home Connect application page")

-#### 3. Setup bridge (Paper UI)
+#### 3. Setup bridge (openHAB UI)

-The Home Connect bridge can be configured in the Paper UI as follows:
+The Home Connect bridge can be configured in the openHAB UI as follows:

 1. Go to the Inbox and press the add button
 2. Choose `Home Connect Binding`